-Research in the School of Religion
+Research in the School of Religion, Theology, and Peace Studies

 Our academic staff bring their innovative teaching and research to biblical studies, theology, ethics, theory of religion, and international conflict and peace studies as independent but related disciplinary fields.